 - Launched what it calls People and Planet Positive Initiative to the European market, by adverting its advocacy and supply of energy efficient lighting.

-- IKEA committed to all plastic material used in their home furnishing products and packaging to be 100% renewable and/or recyclable by 2020.
+- IKEA committed to all plastic material used in their home furnishing products and packaging to be 100% renewable and/or recyclable.

 - H&M have an initiative called H&M Conscious focused on making ‘fashion sustainable and sustainability fashionable’.Based on seven commitments, ranging from ethical production to using natural resources responsibly